Frequently Asked Questions

 Does filling out an application reserve my property?

-It does not.
-Even if your application has been approved, the property is still available for other people to rent until you sign a lease agreement and provide us with a security deposit.
-Only upon receipt of bothof those items is the property considered “rented.”
+NO, IT DOES NOT.
+Even if your application has been approved, the property is still available for other people to rent until you sign a lease agreement and provide us with a security deposit/cleaning fee.
+Only upon receipt of both of those items is the property considered “rented.”

 I’ve filled out an application.
 How long does it take to be approved?